-Why Every Agency Needs a Lead Qualification Process
+Why the Lead Qualification Process Matters for Agencies

 Step 1: Define Your Ideal Client Profile (ICP)

-Before you can qualify leads, you must know exactly who you're looking for.
-Your ICP should include firmographic details: industry, company size, revenue range, geography, and decision-maker roles.
+Before qualifying, know exactly who you're targeting.
+Your ICP should include firmographic details: industry, company size, revenue, geography, and decision-maker roles.
 For example, a B2B content agency might target SaaS companies with 50-200 employees, $5-20M ARR, and marketing directors as the primary contact.
 Document this ICP and share it with your entire team.
+Use tools like LinkedIn Sales Navigator or ZoomInfo to enrich leads with firmographic data.

 Step 2: Capture Leads from Multiple Sources

-Leads come from various channels: website forms, LinkedIn outreach, referrals, events, and chatbots.
-Use a CRM or lead management tool to centralize all leads.
-Tag each lead with its source so you can later analyze which channels yield the highest quality prospects.
-This is the raw material for your lead qualification process.
+Leads come from website forms, LinkedIn outreach, referrals, events, chatbots, and more.
+Use a CRM (e.g., HubSpot, Salesforce) to centralize all leads.
+Tag each lead by source so you can analyze which channels yield the highest quality.
+This raw material feeds your lead qualification process.
+For example, BizAI’s programmatic SEO system can generate hundreds of inbound leads monthly by targeting high-intent keywords.

 Step 3: Apply the BANT Framework

-BANT—Budget, Authority, Need, Timeline—is a classic qualification framework ideal for agency sales.
-Train your sales team to ask probing questions:
+BANT—Budget, Authority, Need, Timeline—is a classic framework ideal for agency sales.
+Train your team to ask probing questions:

 - Budget: What range is allocated for this project?